The format has been adapted to follow COVID-19 safety protocols. Here are the essential FAQs to know:

 Since 2005, the Estes Valley Library has hosted the AARP Foundation’s Tax-Aide services.
 The program is staffed by local volunteers who train in tax law and certify with the IRS.
 Appointments can be made to have both Federal and Colorado returns completed and efiled.
 The Library partners by dedicating space, scheduling appointments and providing information to those using the service.
-Appointments will begin February 4th, the final day will be April 13th.

 What can Tax-Aide do for you?